monpeco/HKUx-HKU_08x/module5-Data-and-TechFin/techFin.md

 ---

 #### Module 5 Data & TechFin   Industry Showcase: PSD2: Open Banking API for Startups   Industry Showcase: PSD2: Open Banking API for Startups (Gini)

+For decades, FinTech startups
+have been developing useful apps and products to supplement normal banking products, and also give consumers more control and insight into their own finances.
+However, banks have never been keen on sharing data, so FinTech companies have had to spend considerable resources to develop workarounds to get the data.
+One of the main ways they have done this is through screen scraping.
+Screen scraping is the act of developing a programme to crawl through a website and copy the information into another database.
+This is commonly found in search engines like Google, which send crawlers through the internet to develop their search engine database.
+This year the European Union
+implemented Revised Directive
+on Payment Services aka PSD2
+which included regulations to promote the development and use of online and mobile payments such as open banking.
+Other countries are following suit, and in Asia, both Hong Kong and Singapore, as well as other countries are exploring opening banking APIs.
+Opening banking APIs would facilitate the growth of FinTech companies and also give consumers greater choice and opportunities in managing their financial lives.

+---

+#### Module 5 Data & TechFin   Industry Showcase: Methods of Data Protection: GDPR Compliance and Personal Privacy (Exate Technology)  Industry Showcase: Methods of Data Protection: GDPR Compliance and Personal Privacy (Exate Technology)

+Hello, my name is Jonathan Naismith and I am the Business Manager for Exate Technology, a RegTech firm specialising in data protection and data privacy, enabling regulatory compliance with the EU General Data Protection Regulation as well as Cross-Border Data Transfers.
+The recent data breaches at firms such as Equifax, Uber and Facebook's breach of privacy have led many to question the ability of firms to protect sensitive client data.
+Sadly, these recent breaches
+have become more of a trend than a phenomenon as they are increasingly common.
+So, why is this the case?
+To date, data protection has typically been done on an application by application level and each application is protected by an IT developer.
+The common problems with this
+are your IT developers are often contractors, and thus probably work somewhere else now and they view the task of protecting those applications as boring and time consuming.
+With new computing viruses being created daily and the introduction of quantum computing nearly upon us, traditional data protection has become outdated and needs to be addressed now.
+At Exate, we encrypt or tokenise the data on an attribute by attribute level at rest, in transit, and in memory as required under GDPR.
+This then allows an organisation to separate application security from data security.
+The question now becomes,
+"How does one view the data if it is always encrypted?"
+Exate ensure that data is seen strictly on a need to know basis for that specific individual, team, department or firm to fulfil their role.
+We achieve this by providing
+your data with a virtual visa.
+This is done by wrapping metadata or rules around each individual data attribute and allowing those attributes to flow throughout the organisation with those rules.
+Exate then just sit outside a firm's applications and acts as an automated border control for your data.
+To explain, imagine you have flown into an airport.
+If you are a local resident,
+you go down the fast track,
+that is your public data, it doesn't need to be protected it just flows throughout your organisation.
+Now your tourists,
+they have to go to the man in the booth who checks their passports and looks at their visa before deciding whether or not they can enter the country, we do the exact same thing for your data.
+So just before the data enters an application we look at the rules around each attribute and match that back to the individual who's trying to access the data.
+Now one of two things can happen.
+One, the individual passed the rule check in which the data will decrypt, or two, if the individual fails even one of the rule checks, the data will remain encrypted and their access blocked.
+Exate then provides clients
+with immutable forensic proof
+of who accessed, or attempted to access what data.
+In addition, Exate are able to provide customizable user reports on your data, in short, data about your data.
+Lastly, Exate Technology has
+no access to your clients' data, their decryption keys or their applications and requires no code changes to integrate with any web-based application.
+It is important to note
+the same technology can be used for
+Cross-Border Data Transfers.
+I hope this has been of interest to you and I would like to thank Hong Kong University for allowing Exate to share this with you.

+---

+#### Module 5 Data & TechFin   5.5 Digital Identity   Video 5.5 Digital Identity